Major in Anthropology at Temple

-Anthropology comprises four subdisciplines, all of which are well represented at Temple: archaeology, biological anthropology, linguistic anthropology, and sociocultural anthropology.
+All four subdiciplines are well represented at Temple: archaeology, biological anthropology, linguistic anthropology, and sociocultural anthropology.
 We also offer specialized courses and training in anthropology of visual communication (which draws primarily on linguistic anthropology and sociocultural anthropology).
+We offer the flexibility to pursue your interest in specific sub-fields, or if you’d rather, pursue a more general undergraduate program.

 Archaeologists study people and cultures of the past by analyzing material remains such as artifacts, human remains, architecture, landscapes and environments.
 Archeaologists use this evidence to study such topics as the formation of social groups, ideologies, subsistence patterns and human interactions with the environment.